What Do I Do With .... ?

 Reusable boat covers are the environmentally preferred choice to disposable covers.
 However, you may be able to recycle boat shrink wrap through your marina, boat yard or yacht club.
 Check with your boating facility to see if they are participating in a recycling program.
 The Clean Marina Guidebook offers best management practices for boat shrink wrap.

 Reuse is environmentally preferable to recycling.
 Offer books to your local library, senior center, school libraries, friends, thrift stores, swap shops, and charities.
 Discover Books collects unwanted books, and either resells them or redistributes them to literacy programs (the rest are recycled).
 Textbooks can be a challenge to reuse because they get outdated.
-However, Green Textbooks, and Textbook Recycling both specialize in textbook reuse and/or recycling.
-Other book recycling resources include the International Book Project, Books for Africa, First Book, Bridge to Asia, and Better World Books.
+However, check out organizations such as The International Book Project, Books for Africa, First Book, Bridge to Asia, and Better World Books.
 You can also contact your local recycling coordinator to see if your town collects books through their recycling program.

 State law requires all towns in Connecticut to provide for the recycling of glass and metal food and beverage containers, and plastic containers with resin codes #1 and #2.
 Each Connecticut town has a recycling ordinance in place to address proper handling of these and other recyclables.
 Check with your town or city hall for the proper handling of bottles and cans.
 At a minimum, containers should be rinsed before being placed in the appropriate recycling receptacle.
 5-cent deposit cans and bottles covered under the CT Bottle Bill may be returned to the store for redemption, or consider donating nickel-deposit containers to local civic organization fund-raisers.